tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - crossreactivity due to structural mimicry of binding hotspot shared by self and microbial antigens rather than degenerate TCR recognition
  - autoreactive TCR binding affinity much lower than affinity for microbial (mimic) peptide
 ## Introduction
- - MS associated with 3 different MHCII alleles of HLA-DR2 haplotype in northern Europeans: DRB1*1501, DRB5*0101 (encode beta chains of DR2b and DR2a molecules, respectively), DQB1*0602 (encodes beta chain of HLA-DQ6.2)
+ - MS associated with 3 different MHCII alleles of HLA-DR2 haplotype in northern Europeans: DRB1*1501, DRB5*0101 (encode β chains of DR2b and DR2a molecules, respectively), DQB1*0602 (encodes β chain of HLA-DQ6.2)
  - HLA-DR, not HLA-DQ, implicated in MS susceptibility, HLA-DR restricted T cell mediated autoimmunity to myelin antigens
  - **mechanism: self-reactive TCRs require affinity low enough to escape negative selection in thymus but high enough for activation in periphery**
  - molecular mimicry hypothesis: some T cells respond to epitope derived from infectious agent can crossreact with self antigen that shares sequence/structural homology with microbial peptide